invictus-integration/testing-framework/blog/invictus-logic-apps-testing-framework.md

 Since developing the Invictus Methodology - which includes patterns, best practices and several templates - Codit has been investing in building a solid foundation enabling us to quickly kick off new projects, while ensuring a high level of quality.
 The biggest thing which, until now, was still lacking, was the ability to include test-cases into those projects.
 Because of this, we started working on a set of classes allowing us to easily enable/disable, trigger and even modify existing Azure Logic Apps.
 But, since the operations are not enough to write full-blown test-scenarios, we extended this list to ensure you would also be able to monitor the executed Logic App-runs.

-All these operations have now been forged into a test framework for Azure Logic Apps, which has been made available on NuGet and can be included in your project using the following command:
+All these operations have now been forged into the Invictus Test Framework for Azure Logic Apps which we used internally for our customers and have proven to be effective.
+Today, **we are happy to announce that we are open-sourcing Invictus Test Framework for Azure Logic Apps on GitHub** and it is now available on NuGet for you to use on your projects!

+Get started very easily :
 ```shell
 > Install-Package Invictus.Testing.LogicApps
 ```